OpenPrinting/openprinting.github.io/_posts/2023-11-24-OpenPrinting News - November 2023.md

 So together with the "[Daemon Snapper's Workshop](https://events.canonical.com/event/2/contributions/42/)" ([slides](https://events.canonical.com/event/2/contributions/42/attachments/15/23/Daemon%20Snapper's%20Workshop.pdf)) I have now a repertoire of 3 (see below) and I will continue to give them on conferences and Engineering Sprints.

-**Soon on snapcraft.io**
+**Update: Now on snapcraft.io**

-As one can easily also do these workshops by oneself at home, studying the slide decks and trying out the linked examples, I thought that the slides and examples should be made available on a place in the internet where interested people can easily find them.
-This should be ideally [snapcraft.io](https://snapcraft.io/) as the central place of the official Snap documentation.
-So I asked Graham Morrison, responsible for the documentation of Snap, whether we could integrate them there, and he agreed.
-We also plan to put everything onto a GitHub repo of Snap.
-And, as we started recording workshops on this year's Ubuntu Summit, we will link videos, for now at least of the initial workshop and the workshop about Snap update automation.
+As one can easily also do these workshops by oneself at home, studying the slide decks and trying out the linked examples, the slides and examples should be made available on a place in the internet where interested people can easily find them.

+Therefore I have posted this section with all the links to slides, examples, and videos on the [snapcraft.io Forum](https://forum.snapcraft.io/t/snap-workshops/) in the "doc" category.
+In addition I have pinned the post to keep it prominently visible.

+Thanks to Graham Morrison, responsible for Snap documentation at Canonical, for his support.

+We also plan to put everything onto a GitHub repo.

 And this will not only help to learn snapping, also everyone who likes to give a Snap workshop on a conference by himself could make use of these materials.